Here are some instructions to get droid 4 xt894 booted with mainline kernel.

 the file is here.

-Additionally you may want to create an installable SafeStrap ROM image.
+You probably also want to create an installable SafeStrap ROM image.
 To do

 clone the ddroid git repo, and follow the instructions in the README file.

 You will also need the kexec tools above.